akshay-soni/dockerized_rails_starter_kit/README.md

 ## ✨ Author

-Maintained by @Akshay-Soni.
+Maintained by Akshay Soni.
 Built for fast and repeatable Rails app creation.

 ---